witch-factory/witch-next-blog/content/en-posts/javascript-closure-deep-dive-application/index.md

 ---
-title: JS Exploration - Closure Series 1.
+title: Exploring JavaScript - Closure Series 1.
 What is a Closure?
 date: "2024-11-04T00:00:00Z"
 description: "What is a closure, and what is it used for?"
 tags: ["javascript"]